MathuxNY-73/leetcode/README.md

 - [x] Submit solution.
 Got correct in 188 ms with 47.4 MB
 - [x] Write a solution in C with Heapsort
 - [x] Submit solution.
 Got correct in 196 ms with 46.9 MB
+- [x] Write a solution in Rust
+- [x] Submit solution.
+Got correct in 40 ms with 6.6 MB
 - [x] Problem solved

 ### Random Pick with Weights